zarirahmani/keyness_plot_rstudio/README.md

 # US Presidential Keyness Plot

 In this project, I have investigated policies of US presidential candidates in the 2024 election.
-I have created word clouds from Harris and Trump’s policy documents that reveal what issues they are focusing on and their plans after being elected.
-I have used policy documents of Harris and Trump extracted from their websites to create word clouds for each candidate and a keyness plot.
+I have created word clouds for Harris and Trump’s policies that reveal what issues they are focusing on and their plans after being elected.
+I have used policy documents of Harris and Trump extracted from their websites to create a keyness plot and word clouds for each candidate.

 ## Word Cloud for Harris's Policies